-That something turned out to be crystal meth.
-According to Polly, it was “readily available and free.”
+According to Polly, meth was “readily available and free.”
 But it cost her almost everything.
-Over the next three and a half years she lost her job, her car, her house, custody of her daughter, and found herself in and out of jail on drug-related charges.
+Over the next three and a half years she lost her job, her car, her house, custody of her daughter, and was in and out of jail on drug-related charges.

-“Just when I didn’t think things could get any worse, they did,” said Polly.
-“It was in February of 2007, I found out I was pregnant.
-I wanted to stop using meth, but I couldn’t.
-It went from bad to worse.
-I had been staying with a friend who moved away.
-I had nowhere to go.
-No place to live.
-I ended up living in a cinder block building, no power, no water.
+“In February of 2007, I discovered I was pregnant.
+I wanted to stop using, but I couldn’t do it.
+I was living in a cinder block building, no power, no water.
 I slept on a box spring with no mattress until the day I went into labor.”

-“Despite using meth every day I was pregnant … despite not having any prenatal care … despite my living conditions, my little girl was born perfect,” said Polly.
+“Despite using meth every day I was pregnant … despite not having any prenatal care … despite my living conditions, my little girl was perfect,” said Polly.
 “I know that had to be God.
-While she did have drugs in her system and had to stay an extra week at the hospital for observation, she had no side effects or permanent damage because of my drug use.
+She had to stay an extra week at the hospital for observation, but she had no side effects or permanent damage because of my drug use.
 She was a miracle baby.”

-It was in that moment of hearing her newborn baby girl’s cry that Polly knew she had to break free.
+It was in hearing that first cry Polly knew she had to break free.
 “Her cry jarred something deep inside of me,” said Polly.
 “It was the first time in a long time I wanted something different.
 I was done with drugs.”

 Polly’s mother and sister stepped in, taking custody of her daughter, while Polly went to a detox center.
-“After finishing up detox, I needed to find a long term recovery program.
-I received a list of 32 different places with recovery programs.
-I called each of them.
-Nashville Rescue Mission was the only one that didn’t turn me away.”
+“After detox, I knew I needed to find a long-term recovery program.
+I received a list of 32 different places.
+I called each of them, and Nashville Rescue Mission was the only one that didn’t turn me away.”

 “I had been in church when I was a kid.
 I knew the process, but I didn’t understand what that meant for me.
 I found out when you don’t have Jesus you are just in survival mode.
 And that’s all I was doing in life until I surrendered to the Lord.”

 Polly graduated from the Mission’s program in May 2008.
 Besides setting her free from drugs, Jesus also has restored her life.
-Today, at 38, Polly and her husband, Craig, and their two daughters attend Oakland Baptist Church in Corinth, Mississippi.
-She also has a relationship with the daughter she lost custody of, who is now 26.
-Polly works for Living Free Ministries as its Women’s Director and is helping women to overcome their addictions.
+Today, Polly and her husband, Craig, and their two daughters live in Corinth, Mississippi where they are active in their church.
+She also has a relationship with the daughter she lost custody of so many years ago and is now a grandmother.
+This past year, she regained her teaching license is now teaching at a local high school.
+Polly also works with Living Free Ministries to help women overcome their addictions.